heli3939/Felynes-Kitchen/README.md

 **Main Menu**:

-Includes the game title, a Start Game button, and access to Settings.
-Background shows a blurred view of the kitchen, with soft lighting and floating ingredients to set the tone.
+Includes the game title and a Start Game button.
+Background is a 2D cg related to back story of our game.

 **Tutorial Display**: